 End of life is a challenging and emotional time for everyone who loves your child.
 Well-meaning family members or friends may let you know that they disagree with your decisions.
 However, ultimately, these decisions rest with you, your co-parent and your child.
 Your child's wishes are important.
 Respect them.
-If a child wants to participate in the decision-making process, they should be included in discussions about their ongoing care.
+If a child wants to participate in the decision-making process, he or she should be included in discussions about his or her ongoing care.